-The alternative is to use a nifty little program called Poedit that you can install on your Desktop, be it Windows, Mac or Linux.
-Just open up the .po file you want to edit, let’s say woocommerce-en_GB.po, do your edits with the nice graphical interface and save it.
+Alternative is to use a nifty little program called Poedit that you can install on your Desktop, be it Windows, Mac or Linux.
+Open up the .po file you want to edit, let’s say woocommerce-en_GB.po, do your edits with the graphical interface and save it.

-It will automatically save for you both the woocommerce-en_GB.po & a new woocommerce-en_GB.mo file.
+It will automatically save for you both the woocommerce-en_GB.po & a new woocommerce-en_GB.mo file — it’s very easy.
 I found out that opening this directly from a Transmit disk mount of the web server stalled the program.
 So I just first dragged a copy of the .po file to a local directory, saved it and overwrote the two files on the web server.

 2 thoughts on “Why Editing WooCommerce “.po” Language File Has No Effect”